ramujin/docker-rest-db/README.md

 # An example of setting up a RESTful Pyramid Web Server that communicates with a MySQL database

-## This branch uses Javascript to inject content dynamically & RESTfully into the table.
+## This branch uses Javascript to inject content dynamically & RESTfully into the table

 ## Usage Instructions